Web Analytics Made Easy - Statcounter

 Common Use Cases

-BaseKV is built for the steady middle: workloads that want persistence on day one, calm operations, and pricing that stays boring.
+BaseKV is built for the steady middle: workloads run by humans and agents that want persistence on day one, calm operations, and pricing that stays boring.

 Use your existing Redis or Memcached clients, or a DynamoDB-style API for simple item workflows, and keep the same key/value model across services.